 This is your chance to stay out later at that partyor take a cooking class, read some good books, or whatever outside passions you never indulge.

 I really enjoy cycling but don’t do it all that much because of my run training.
 When my season ends in a few weeks, I’ll ditch the watch and head out on my bike.
 It will probably involve some stops at a coffee shop, too.

 It can also be a useful time for tending to those projects around the house that you’ve neglected in favor of training all year.
 Or consider doing the volunteer work you’ve been eyeing up.
 Dive into an art project with your kids.

-The sky is the limit and now is the time to take advantage of it.
+The sky is the limit and the off season is the time to take advantage of it.

 Upgrade Your Mindset

-Langelier says that you should treat this off season as a celebration:
+Langelier says that off season running should be treated as a celebration:

 Reflect back on how hard you worked and which goals you achieved.
 This is a good time to mark the accomplishments.